 The CAISO operates the Day-Ahead Market for Energy pursuant to the CAISO Tariff;

-B. The EDAM Transmission Service Provider is a transmission service provider that owns transmission or has transmission service rights on an EDAM Intertie or within an EDAM Entity Balancing Authority Area that makes transmission service available for use in the Day-Ahead Market through an EDAM Entity.
-(The term “EDAM Transmission Provider” does not include network integration transmission service customers or other transmission customers of an EDAM Transmission Service Provider); and
+B. The EDAM Transmission Service Provider is a transmission service provider that owns transmission or has transmission service rights on an EDAM Intertie or within an EDAM Entity Balancing Authority Area, provides transmission service, and that makes transmission service available for use in the Day-Ahead Market through an EDAM Entity.
+(The term “EDAM Transmission Provider” does not include network integration transmission service customers or other transmission customers of an EDAM Transmission Service Provider, EDAM Legacy Contract Rights or EDAM Transmission Ownership Rights); and

 C. The Parties wish to enter into this Agreement to establish the terms and conditions for participation in the CAISO’s Day-Ahead Market by the EDAM Transmission Service Provider in accordance with Section 33 of the CAISO Tariff.